lilhobbyapps/password-generator/README.md

 ## Usage

 To generate a random password, first by pressing the generate password button.
 From there you will be asked a few questions about how many characters and what type characters to include in your random password.
-You will then see the newly generated password on then screen.
+You will then see the newly generated password on the screen.

 ## Technologies